dlicht110/compiler-construction/BNFC-installation-java.md

     export CLASSPATH=$CLASSPATH:.:/usr/local/bin/java/:/usr/local/bin/java/Cup:/usr/local/bin/java/JLex

 Install [JLex](http://www.cs.princeton.edu/~appel/modern/java/JLex/).
 To quote from the tutorial "JLex is just one Java file.
-Put it in some directory, e.g. /usr/local/java/JLex.
-Compile it with javac Main.java in that directory".
+Put it in some directory, e.g. `/usr/local/java/JLex`.
+Compile it with `javac Main.java` in that directory".
 You may also want to look the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).

 Install [Cup](http://www2.cs.tum.edu/projects/cup/), the Java parser generator.